lorenzo-rovigatti/comp_bio_notes/all_atom.md

 :::

 :::{important}
-Nowadays there are sophisticated codes that can be used, in principle, to run MD simulations with no knowledge any of the algorithms employed.
+Nowadays there are sophisticated codes that can be used, in principle, to run MD simulations with no knowledge of any of the algorithms employed.
 This is **very** dangerous, as it is very easy to produce wrongs results that appear correct if one does not know what they are doing.
 Therefore, I urge you to try to understand how (and why) these algorithms work.
 :::

 ## Initialisation